Skip to content

 This story doesn’t make any sense.

 I’m sorry.
-These are a daily forced exercise, and not all of them are going to be very good.
+This was a daily forced exercise, and not all of them were very good.

 Where do you get your ideas?